openresearchlabs/openresearchlabs.github.io/_pages/research.md

 publications](/work/pubs) and the [PhD thesis](http://lib.tkk.fi/Diss/2010/isbn9789526033686).-->

 **Computational humanities** We develop open algorithms and research tools for digital humanities as part of [Helsinki Computational History (COMHIS) Group](http://comhis.github.io) and as the founder of [rOpenGov](https://ropengov.github.io).
-Our current focus is in modeling the history of public discourse across several centuries following the emergence of print press in the 15th century.
+Our current focus is in modeling the history of public discourse across several centuries following the emergence of print press in the 15th century (see a [poster in Digital Humanities 2019](https://www.helsinki.fi/en/researchgroups/computational-history/dh2019-poster)).
 We also publish algorithms open government data, such as [eurostat](http://ropengov.github.io/eurostat/) and manage the [rOpenGov](https://ropengov.github.io) developer network, which has over 20 R packages and tens of thousands of annual downloads.

 **Open science** We have actively supported [Open Knowledge Finland Open Science work group](https://fi.okfn.org/wg/openscience/), which